Nathan-Butler7/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/b6a090b6-fd93-4819-86cc-1d47689f7c86)

-- Open the Networking coulumn and click on 'Inbound security rules'.
+- Open the Networking coulumn and click on 'Inbound security rules' and configure the settings to block ICMP traffic
 - Click 'Add'.
-- For 'Destination port ranges' put 'asterisk'.
+- 'Destination port ranges' put 'asterisk'.
-- For 'Protocol put 'ICMPv4'.
+- 'Protocol put 'ICMPv4'.
-- For 'Action' just click deny.
+- 'Action' just click deny.
-- Set for 'Priority' to 290.
+- 'Priority' to 290.
 - Click 'Add'.

 ![image](https://github.com/user-attachments/assets/0f2bb2f3-110c-4f54-907a-f3af8b9f1af0)

-- Back on Windows VM, when inspecting Powershell you will see it will have a "request timed out" and further inspection on Wireshark you will only see "request"
+- Back on Windows VM, when inspecting Powershell you will see it will have a "request timed out" and further inspection on Wireshark you will only see "request" meaning we have successfully created a virtual firewall rule to block incoming ICMP traffic to the Linux VM.

 ![image](https://github.com/user-attachments/assets/45c38493-0a02-4c11-8a93-1406cccb8376)